-Paring down our 800+ wedding photos into a printable catalogue for the book.
-The best catalogue from the entire lot.
+Paring down our 800+ wedding photos into a printable catalog for the book.
+The best catalog from the entire lot.
 And so the decision-making tournament cycle began again.

-Some day I’ll be able to draw a cat in the top of my latte.
+Some day I'll be able to draw a cat on the top of my latte.
 How-to latte art YouTube videos only ended in spilled frothed milk all over my counter.

 Snixy Kitchen Wedding Posts: